quicwg/base-drafts/draft-ietf-quic-transport.md

 An on-path attacker cannot:

 - Modify an authenticated portion of a packet and cause the recipient to accept that packet

-An on-path attacker has the opportunity to modify the packets that it observes, however any modifications to an authenticated portion of a packet will cause it to be dropped by the receiving endpoint as invalid, as QUIC payloads are both authenticated and encrypted.
+An on-path attacker has the opportunity to modify the packets that it observes, however any modifications to an authenticated portion of a packet will cause it to be dropped by the receiving endpoint as invalid, as packet payloads are both authenticated and encrypted.

 In the presence of an on-path attacker, QUIC aims to provide the following
 properties:

-1. An on-path attacker can prevent use of a path for a QUIC connection, causing it to fail if it cannot migrate to a new path that does not contain the attacker.
+1. An on-path attacker can prevent use of a path for a connection, causing it to fail if it cannot use a different path that does not contain the attacker.
 This can be achieved by dropping all packets, modifying them so that they fail to decrypt, or other methods.

 2. An on-path attacker can prevent migration to a new path for which the attacker is also on-path by causing path validation to fail on the new path.

 3. An on-path attacker cannot prevent a client from migrating to a path for which the attacker is not on-path.

 4. An on-path attacker can reduce the throughput of a connection by delaying packets or dropping them.

 5. An on-path attacker cannot cause an endpoint to accept a packet for which it has modified an authenticated portion of that packet.

 #### Off-Path Active Attacks

-An off-path attacker is not directly on the path between the QUIC client and server, but may be able to obtain copies of some or all packets sent between the client and the server.
+An off-path attacker is not directly on the path between a client and server, but could be able to obtain copies of some or all packets sent between the client and the server.
 It is also able to send copies of those packets to either endpoint.

 An off-path attacker can: